ZHAW-Infosec-Research-Group/DIMBA/README.md

 + Modern look and feel thanks to Material Design.
 + Plenty of vulnerabilities to discover, currently there are 33 vulnerabilities to find.

 The second part is the DIBA server with which the DIBA app communicates.
-For the training app to be realisticm such a component needs to exist since most apps nowadays make use of a backend to implement most of the business logic and only use the app as a presentation layer.
-The DIBA server the following features:
+For the training app to be realistic such a component needs to exist since most apps nowadays make use of a backend to implement most of the business logic and only use the app as a presentation layer.
+The DIBA server provides the following features:
 + REST API
-+ An integrated database for persisting transactions/activities during a training session
++ An integrated database for persisting transactions/activities during training sessions
 + Authentication via JSON Web Tokens (JWT)
 + SMS message with confirmation code that must be entered by the app user to authorize a payment.
 Note that the SMS message is simulated and written to the server output.